 Week 1: revise the high-leverage sections first

-• Child Development and Pedagogy.
-Revise the principles of development, the four theorists (Piaget, Vygotsky, Kohlberg, Bruner), constructivism, inclusive education, and assessment.
-Reduce each to a one-line trigger you can recall instantly.
+Child Development and Pedagogy.
+Revise the principles of development, four theorists you must be able to separate cleanly (Piaget, Vygotsky, Kohlberg, Bruner), constructivism, inclusive education, and assessment.
+Reduce each to a one-line trigger you can recall instantly, and work from a condensed list such as CTET CDP high-yield concepts rather than the full chapters.

-• Subject pedagogy.
+Subject pedagogy.
 For your paper, revise the pedagogy of Mathematics and EVS (Paper 1) or your Paper 2 elective.
-The pedagogy half is scoreable and often neglected, so prioritise it.
+The pedagogy portion is scoreable and often neglected, so prioritise it.

 Week 2: languages, weak areas, and the second mock

-• Revise Language I and Language II pedagogy.
+Revise Language I and Language II pedagogy.
 Language acquisition, teaching principles, reading strategies, and assessment.
-This is a small time investment for reliable marks.
+This is a small time investment for reliable marks; the CTET Language 1 and 2 strategy breakdown covers how the two language sections differ, so you are not revising them as one.

 Week 3: mocks and targeted repair